enthought/envisage/docs/source/envisage_core_documentation/introduction.rst

 The best way to get started is probably to take the time to read and digest the Core_ documentation and then work through the `Hello World`_ and `Message of the Day`_ examples.
-Despite being extremely simple, the examples introduces you to *all* of the fundamental concepts of Envisage, and the *real* applications that you build (which will hopefully be a lot more useful) will be built in exactly the same way.
+Despite being extremely simple, the examples introduce you to *all* of the fundamental concepts of Envisage, and the *real* applications that you build (which will hopefully be a lot more useful) will be built in exactly the same way.